 In 2010, the zoo’s IT environment was comprised of almost 250 desktops, clients, and laptops used by 400 employees over a 55-acre campus.
 The zoo managed its entire IT environment with just four IT staff: two for installation and maintenance and two for application support.

 By 2010, the growth of the Houston Zoo was rapidly outpacing the capabilities of its existing IT infrastructure.
-The skeleton IT staff was routinely behind schedule and did not have either the abilities or expertise to meet the zoo’s increasingly complex needs.
+As a result, the skeleton IT staff was routinely behind schedule and did not have the ability or expertise to meet the zoo’s increasingly complex needs.
 Additionally, the zoo was preparing for its African Forest Expansion, which would push the limits of its capabilities even further.

 The zoo requires IT support for accounting, ticket sales, fundraising, membership functions, donor relations, educational programs, volunteer management, and a fully staffed veterinary hospital with extensive medical records.